redwoodjs/learn.redwoodjs.com/docs/tutorial/our-first-page.md

 ### Simple Styles

 Previous versions of this tutorial had you build everything without any styling, so we could really focus on the code, but let's face it: an unstyled site is pretty ugly.
 Let's add a really simple stylesheet that will just make things a *little* easier on the eyes as we build out the site.
-Paste the follwing into `web/src/index.css`:
+Paste the following into `web/src/index.css`:

 ```css
 body {